Quick Links

 It would be best if you also had accountability to trust the line managers or directors to do their job.

-The second issue we see is that the process is manual.
+The second issue we see is that the purchasing requisition procedure is manual.
 You create a request form and email it to the manager for approval.

-The process is simple, but managers forget to approve the request, and approval gets lost, and so on.
+The process is simple, but managers forget to approve the request.
+The approval gets lost, and so on.
+In many cases, the requestor might also forget about it.
+This becomes a major bottleneck.

-To avoid all these issues, automate the approval process so employees don’t waste time chasing purchase approvals.
+To avoid all these issues, automate the approval process with an electronic purchase requisition system so employees don’t waste time chasing purchase approvals.
+ProcureDesk helps automate the approval process.
+No more email chains.
+No more chasing approvals.
+Just a smooth purchase requisition flow.

 Step 3: Trigger To Create POs